Athletes and fitness enthusiasts are always looking for ways to improve their performance and achieve their goals.

 Below is a brief look at the role of each macronutrient.

-For short- and high-intensity exercise, your muscle and liver stores of glycogen are your muscles' main source of energy (3).
+For short- and high-intensity exercise, your glycogen stores are your muscles' main source of energy (3).

 But for longer exercises, the degree to which carbs are used depends on several factors.
 These include the intensity, type of training and your overall diet (3).